Entrapment Defense in Florida DUI Cases

 - Once the initial burden is shown then the defendant must show some evidence that he was not predisposed to commit the DUI (even if the trial court is not convinced of the merit of the defense);

-- After this showing, then the prosecutor must prove beyond all reasonable doubt that the defendant was predisposed to commit the DUi, both prior to and independent of the acts of the government agent.
+- After this showing, then the prosecutor must prove beyond all reasonable doubt that the defendant was predisposed to commit the DUI, both prior to and independent of the acts of the government agent.

-Currently, no Florida appellate cases address the entrapment defense as applied to drunk driving cases, although several out of state cases have address the issue on appeal.
+Currently, no Florida appellate cases address the entrapment defense as applied to drunk driving cases, although several out-of-state cases have addressed the issue on appeal.

 Contact an experienced DUI defense attorney in Tampa, FL. for more information about whether a Florida entrapment defense might apply to the particular facts and circumstances of your case.

 This article was last updated on Friday, December 2, 2022.